nmoskaleva/dfs-trucreds-hackathon-1/track/dti/README.md

 Congratulations!
 You have successfully performed both an issuance and a verification flow.

-## Prototype Development
+## Prototype Documentation
-Some use cases are not as trivial as the above tutorial.
+Some use cases are not as trivial as the [above tutorial](#tutorial).
 For example, some may require more than one Issuer and/or Verifier.
 Others may even require multiple credential schemas per Issuer.

 While it is *not required* for the submission criteria for the ```Digital Trust Ideation``` track, it is **highly recommended** that the team documents the prototype recreation steps.

 Follow these instructions to create a reproducible prototype creation file:

 1. Open the repository using your favorite IDE (i.e. [Visual Studio Code][1], [Atom][12]).
-2. Create a new file called `make_prototype.md` in the repo using your IDE.
+2. Edit the file called `make_prototype.md` in the repo using your IDE.
 3. Using the [above tutorial](#tutorial) as a guide, copy the applicable steps to the `make_prototype.md` file.
 4. Customize (update) each step as applicable for the use case.
 5. Repeat steps 3-4 as required.